KxSystems/docs/docs/cloud/azure/architecture.md

 Azure Monitor.
 The Azure Monitor agent can be installed and configured to forward your application log to Azure Monitor.
-You should use the policies and policy initiatives below to automatically install the agent and associate it to a data-collection rule, every time you create a virtual machine.
+You should use the policies and policy initiatives below to automatically install the agent and associate it with a data-collection rule, every time you create a virtual machine.
 In the host configuration file you need to provide the log file to watch and to which log stream the new entries should be sent.